Business SMS Now Requires Registration

 The battle against junk e-mail has been long and arduous.
 Laws were passed, an anti-spam software industry was created, and other new technologies introduced (such as DMARC) to impede the spammers.
 The battle continues to this day, as you are likely well aware.

 Spam via text messaging can also be a problem, and as a result, a consortium of mobile phone service providers recently endorsed new procedures to control messages sent via SMS, the text messaging system natively supported by all cell phones.
 If you use SMS for your business, this may or may not affect you, regardless of how few messages you send.
-If you are affected, you must take action, or your SMS messages will be blocked when the deadline passes in late 2023.
+Whether it affects you depends on the service provider you use.
+In short, if applicable, the new procedure requires you to submit information about your business and your SMS policies for approval, otherwise SMS messages may be blocked.

 The next section describes some interesting background on this issue; if you'd like to jump to what you need to know as a business owner who wants to use text messaging, click here to go to Business Registration.